Get to Know My Perspective

 Christian Sermons on Listening, Authenticity and Disability

-A Note on the Sermons
+A Note on My Sermons

 Some of the pieces below come from my time as a pastor in the United Methodist Church.

+My work today is spiritually fluid and inclusive, but it is also rooted in a real history.
 These sermons reflect core themes that continue to shape how I listen, how I sit with others, and how I understand healing:

 • authenticity over performance